I've hired agencies. I've run an agency. And I've built and sold a company where I knew exactly what drove growth.

 Consider building in-house.
 Same cost, but you own the asset.

 Good agencies exist.
 They're hard to find.
 Ask the four questions before you sign.
+And if your current agency isn't delivering, here are the signs it's time to fire them.

 Ready for a Different Model?